G&D's

 George and Davis', George and Danver, and George and Delila, are three locations that comprise the ice cream chain G&D′s.
 The chain is located in Oxford, England.

 History

 G&D's was founded in 1992 by two Oxford students, George Stroup and Davis Roberts, who gave their names to the original café in Little Clarendon Street.

 G&D's opened a second branch, George and Danver, on the corner of St. Aldates and Pembroke Street in 2001, which make a daily selection of baked goods.
 Both ice-cream and bakery items are cycled from shop to shop with "ice-cream bikes."

 In 2007 a third shop, George and Delila, was opened on Cowley Road.
 It has become a venue for music events and informal concerts.

-Controversy

-In January 2014, George and Davis was rated one out of five for food hygiene by the Food Standards Agency.
-According to the chain, they complied with all criteria and hope to achieve a five star rating in due time.

-G&D's has been described by customers as "extortionately priced," though reviews overall tend to be favorable.